-The easy way to turn your prolific cherry tomatoes into dried tomatoes
+The easy way to preserve cherry tomatoes as dried tomatoes

-Have you ever tossed cherry tomatoes in the compost bucket because they started going mouldy before you could use them all up?
+Have you ever tossed cherry tomatoes in the compost bucket because they started going moldy before you could use them all up?
 I have, and more so when I grow my own.